The intelligence & security layer

 Universal Memory

 Give every AI agent persistent, queryable memory that scales from a single conversation to millions of interactions.
 Three tiers.
-One API call.
+One query.
 An LLM planner decides where to store and where to search.

 Short-term Memory